 - Avoid wearing closed shoes and wearing socks made from fabric that doesn’t dry easily (for example, nylon).

-Before deciding on the appropriate form of treatment for your athlete’s foot, Dr. Jamshidinia may take samples of the fungi from your skin to view under a microscope using the potassium chloride test.
+Before deciding on the appropriate type of athlete’s foot treatment, Dr. Jamshidinia may take samples of the fungi from your skin to view under a microscope using the potassium chloride test.
 This will help to confirm which fungus is causing your symptoms to ensure it is not another condition such as dermatitis or psoriasis.
-Once your diagnosis of athlete’s foot is confirmed, either by symptoms and physical exam or through microscopic exam, you will be prescribed an antifungal medication that may be a topical cream or an oral pill.
+Once your diagnosis of athlete’s foot is confirmed, either by symptoms and physical exam or through a microscopic exam, you will be prescribed an antifungal medication that may be a topical cream or an oral pill.

 Topical Antifungal Medications include:

 Oral antifungal medications may be prescribed for severe athlete’s foot treatment that is unresponsive to topical.
 Dr. Jamshidinia will ask you about other medications you are taking so as to not prescribe an antifungal which interferes with them.
 Antifungals can interfere with medications such as Warfarin and antiacids.

 - 2.American College of Foot and Ankle Surgeons, Fellow

 - 3.Hundreds of foot surgery before and after photos